goodplay/goodplay/docs/source/feature/integration.rst

 ------

 goodplay is built as a pytest_ plugin which is enabled by default.
-Thus when running your other tests via ``py.test`` command line interface, pytest also runs the goodplay tests right beside them.
+Thus when running your other tests via ``py.test`` command-line interface, pytest also runs the goodplay tests right beside them.

 .. note::

-   When running ``goodplay`` command line interface only goodplay tests are considered.
+   When running ``goodplay`` command-line interface only goodplay tests are considered.